Lee-Yang-Fisher zeros for DHL and 2D rational dynamics, II. Global Pluripotential Interpretation: Introduction

 \subsection{Structure of the paper}

 We begin in \S \ref{SEC:MODEL} by recalling the definitions of free energy and the classical notion of thermodynamic limit for the Ising model.
-We then discuss the notion of global thermodynamic limit, which is sufficient in order to guarantee that some lattice have a $(1,1)$-current $\mu^c$ describing its limiting distribution of LYF zeros in $\C^2$.
-Following this, we extend the whole description from $\C^2$ to $\CP^2$ by lifting the partition function and free energy to $\C^3$.
-We also give an alternative interpretation of the partition function as a section of (an appropriate tensor power of) the co-tautological line bundle over $\CP^2$ that will be central to the proof of the Global LYF Current Theorem.
-We conclude \S \ref{SEC:MODEL} by summarizing material on the Migdal-Kadanoff RG equations.
+We then discuss the notion of global thermodynamic limit, which is sufficient in order to guarantee that some lattice have a $(1,1)$-current $\LYF$ describing its limiting distribution of LYF zeros in $\C^2$.
+We also give an alternative interpretation of the partition function as a section of (an appropriate tensor power of) the hyperplane bundle over $\CP^2$ that will be central to the proof of the Global LYF Current Theorem.
+We conclude \S \ref{SEC:MODEL} by summarizing material on the Migdal-Kadanoff RG equations, including the details for reducing the proof of the Global LYF Theorem to proof of (\ref{EQN:DESIRED_EQUIDISTRIBUTION}) for $A = \SSS^c_n$ and $f = R$.

 In \S \ref{SEC:GLOBAL STRUCTURE} we summarize the global features of the mappings $\Rphys$ and $\Rmig$ on the complex projective space $\CP^2$ that were studied in \cite{BLR1}, including their critical and indeterminacy loci, superattracting fixed points and their separatrices.